BavKudhail/code-quiz-app/README.md

 THEN the game is over - done

 WHEN the game is over
-THEN I can save my initials and my score
+THEN I can save my initials and my score - done
 ```

 ## Mock-Up